 Bob Semyck and his family have been growing Agaricus mushrooms at Willow Mountain Mushroom Farm since 2004.
 The farm is located in Tecumseh, Missouri, on a high hilltop overlooking Lake Norfork as it flows south across the state line into Arkansas.
 The Farm consists of a 4000 square foot cinderblock building with 12 separate growing rooms, each with its own climate control for adjustment during the sequential phases of crop development.
 Outside is a covered slab, where compost mixes are prepared, sterilized and inoculated.

-Bob has had extensive experience growing Agaricus commercially.
-His first job, 36 years ago, was helping at a large scale producer.
-He has since then worked at all levels of Agaricus farming in six different operations, and diverse locations from Florida to South Dakota.
+Bob has extensive experience growing Agaricus commercially.
+His first job, 36 years ago, was helping a large scale producer.
+He has since worked at all levels of Agaricus farming in six different operations, in diverse locations from Florida to South Dakota.
 Most of his history was working as a manager in Princeton, Illinois.

-Since 2004, Bob has continued to refine his operation, achieving greater consistency and with more efficient use of resources and less waste than his earlier methods learned at large scale corporate mushroom farms.
+Since 2004, Bob has continued to refine his operation, achieving greater consistency, more efficient use of resources, and less waste than his earlier methods learned at large scale corporate mushroom farms.

 Daniel Roth will also be testing a pod in this project.
 Daniel is a co-manager of Elixir Farm in Brixey, Missouri.
 Elixir is an organic farm producing shiitake and oyster mushrooms on logs.
 They also grow basil, and other produce as well as raising a herd of Dexter beef cattle.
 Elixir participates in the Midtown Farmers Market in St. Louis, in addition to making weekly produce deliveries to stores in Springfield, MO.